Individual & Group Therapy

 I am accepting new clients for individual and group therapy.

 For individual therapy, I am able to cover the typical range of topics (depression, anxiety, feeling stuck, massive changes in life), mental disorders, and LGBTQIA (particularly becoming comfortable with yourself).
-I love working with individuals who think outside the box, are neurodivergent, and are not “normal.”
+I love working with individuals who think outside the box, are neurodivergent, or simply do not “normal.”

 I also specialize in existential subjects: Grief/mourning, living with chronic illness, loss, death anxiety, loneliness, isolation, and what control we have in uncontrollable situations.

-Groups: Prolonged Grief: Finding Meaning in Loss: The grief group runs for 10 to 12 weeks and is a closed group that allows you to process grief with a trusting community.
+Prolonged Grief: Finding Meaning in Loss: The grief group runs for 10 to 12 weeks and is a closed group that allows you to process grief with a trusting community.
 Each session is planned to share our grief stories, examine the past, present, and future, and explore sources of meaning while creating rituals to honor our loved ones.
-The intake fee is $100.00, and the session fee is $50.00 (the intake fee may be waived depending on circumstances).

-I returned to school later in life; thus, I am in the middle-aged phase of life.
+I returned to school later in life; thus, I am well within the middle-aged phase of life.
 I am a West Coast person; most of my time has been spent in Seattle, Olympia, and San Francisco.
-I love the work that I do.
-I also love traveling, photography, the Arts, cooking, philosophy, TV, swimming, and spending time with my family, friends, and pets.
+I honestly love the work that I do.
+I also enjoy traveling, photography, the Arts, cooking, philosophy, TV, swimming, and spending time with my family, friends, and pets.

 Education